icopy-site/awesome/docs/awesome/awesome-wagtail.md

 - [Wagtail Orderable](https://github.com/elton2048/wagtail-orderable) - Mixin support for drag-and-drop ordering in admin panel.
 - [Wagtail Live Preview](https://github.com/KalobTaulien/wagtail-livepreview) - Live page previews beside your content.
 - [Wagtail Resume](https://github.com/adinhodovic/wagtail-resume) – A Wagtail project made to simplify creation of resumes for developers.
+- [Wagtail Content Import](https://github.com/torchbox/wagtail-content-import) - Import content from Google Docs or Docx into StreamFields, using a customisable mapping system.
+- [Wagtail Trash](https://github.com/Frojd/wagtail-trash) - Will place pages in a trash can from where they can be restored instead of being permanently deleted.

 ## Tools